rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/app-deploy/README.md

 ## Pre-requisites
 * SQL Server big data cluster CTP 2.3 or later
-* `mssqlctl` CLI familiarity.
-If you are unfamiliar with `mssqlctl` please refer to - [App Deployment in SQL Server big data cluster](https://docs.microsoft.com/en-us/sql/big-data-cluster/big-data-cluster-create-apps?view=sqlallproducts-allversions) for more information.
+* `azdata` CLI familiarity.
+If you are unfamiliar with `azdata` please refer to - [App Deployment in SQL Server big data cluster](https://docs.microsoft.com/en-us/sql/big-data-cluster/big-data-cluster-create-apps?view=sqlallproducts-allversions) for more information.

 * Tip
-**mssqlctl app -h** will display the various commands to manage the app
+**azdata app -h** will display the various commands to manage the app

 ## Templates
 Templates are used by our [App Deploy add-ins](https://docs.microsoft.com/en-us/sql/big-data-cluster/app-deployment-extension?view=sqlallproducts-allversions) and can be used to quickly deploy applications.